op/serverless-authentication-boilerplate/README.md

 REDIRECT_URI: "https://${self:provider.environment.REDIRECT_DOMAIN_NAME}/authentication/callback/{provider}"
 ```

-Route 53 hosted zone id, go to Route 53 and get id from there or with cli `aws route53 list-hosted-zones --query 'HostedZones[*].[Name,Id]' --output text`.
-The cli will output something like this `authentication.my-domain.com.     /hostedzone/Z10QEETUEETUAO` copy the `Z10QEETUEETUAO` part to the `REDIRECT_HOSTED_ZONE_ID` environment variable.
+Route 53 hosted zone id, go to Route 53 and get the id from there or with CLI `aws route53 list-hosted-zones --query 'HostedZones[*].[Name,Id]' --output text`.
+The CLI will output something like this `authentication.my-domain.com.     /hostedzone/Z10QEETUEETUAO` copy the `Z10QEETUEETUAO` part to the `REDIRECT_HOSTED_ZONE_ID` environment variable.

 ```yaml
 REDIRECT_HOSTED_ZONE_ID: "Z10QEETUEETUAO"